JaspreetKaur0410/JaspreetKaur0410/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am a full stack developer with expertise in -<br>Backend -Languages & Frameworks Database And ORM
+I am a full stack developer with expertise in -<br>Languages & Frameworks Database And ORM
 Front-end Development
 Operating Systems